leomaurodesenv/smm-maker-profile/README.md

 **New**:
 * getMetaCoursesContent: get profile content and courses details (uploaded, liked, fastest clear and first clear)
-* getAllContent: get profile content and courses details (plus each ID course [search in each page])
+* getAllContent: get profile content and courses details (plus each all data course [search in each page])

 ___